piotrnar/gocoin/README.md

 You can still compile the problematic package...

-To fix the problem just copy file `lib/qdb/no_gcc/membind.go` one folder up (overwriting the original `lib/qdb/membind.go`).
+To work around the problem, copy file `lib/qdb/no_gcc/membind.go` one folder up (overwriting the original `lib/qdb/membind.go`).

 ## Compile client
 Go to the `client/` folder and execute `go build` there.